-Paint Internal Areas
+Location: Paint Internal Areas

-Paint / Plaster - Lath and Plaster and/or Hairline - Defects To Doors, Architraves, Walls & Ceilings, ETC. It appears that the building has had a re paint or at least painted in areas.
-There is the possibility that some or many cracks in the plaster or solid plaster may have been covered up and/or repaired, due to the selling of the home ?
+Finding: Paint & Plaster Defects To Doors, Architraves, Walls & Ceilings, ETC.

+It appears that the building has had a re paint or at least painted in areas.

+There is the possibility that some or many cracks in the plaster or solid plaster may have been covered up and/or repaired, due to the selling of the home?